Brismuth-Apps-LLC/www.bulktexterpro.com/docs/getting-started/updating-it.md

 ---

 # Updating It
-Bulk Texter Pro is now available via the [Chrome web store](https://chrome.google.com/webstore/detail/bulk-texter-pro/kpjadjgajlgmkefnnihfedmcabapnndj).
+Bulk Texter Pro is now available via the Chrome web store, Firefox add-on store, and the Microsoft Edge add-ons store.
 If you previously installed it manually, you can remove it on the [chrome://extensions](chrome://extensions) tab and install it using one of the official links on the [Downloads](/downloads) tab.

 If you have already installed Bulk Texter Pro via one of the official web store links, your browser should update to the latest version automatically within 24-48 hours.

-If you want your browser to immediately update to the latest version, you can go to chrome://extensions in your browser and click "Update" at the top left.
+If you want your browser to immediately update to the latest version, you can follow the steps below for your specific browser.

+### Updating in Google Chrome
+1. Go to [chrome://extensions](chrome://extensions) in Chrome.
+2. Toggle on Developer mode at the top right, if it's not on already.
+3. Click the "Update" button at the top left of the page.

+### Updating in Microsoft Edge
+1. Go to [edge://extensions](edge://extensions) in Edge.
+2. Toggle on Developer mode on the left, if it's not on already.
+3. Click the "Update" button at the top right of the page.

+### Updating in Firefox
+1. Go to [about:addons](about:addons) in Firefox.
+2. Click the Settings icon at the top right of the page.
+3. Click "Check for Updates".
+4. Click "Update Now".

+For more detailed instructions, see [Mozilla's official wiki](https://support.mozilla.org/en-US/kb/re-enable-add-ons-disabled-when-updating).

-## Release Notes
+# Release Notes

-#### v1.0.16 release notes
-- Improving default behavior for the message template input
-- Clarifying send delay
-- Fixing bug in account verification

-#### v1.0.14 release notes
-- Bulk Texter Pro will now refresh the Google Voice page and continue with pending messages when an error occurs.
-Previously, if any message encountered an error, the entire message batch would be halted.
-This should reduce the effort required when some messages have one-off errors.
-- Fixes various bugs and edge cases
+See what's changed in the newest version on the [Release Notes](/docs/release-notes) page.